 Add New Tab to the Ribbon

 - In Customize Ribbon Options, select – in the list of tabs to the right – where you wish your new tab to go, and then click New Tab.

 This creates a new tab and a new group within that tab.

 - Click on the new tab, and then click Rename…

 - Type in the new name, and then click OK.

-- You can also rename the group by selecting the New Group and clicking on Rename.
+- You can also rename the group by clicking the New Group and clicking on Rename…

 - Type the name for the group and click OK.

-- You can add additional Groups to your new tab by selecting the New Group button.
-The groups will not be visible on the Ribbon until you add new commands to it.
+- You can add additional groups to your new tab by clicking the New Group button.
+A group is not visible on the Ribbon until you add new commands to it.

 Add New Custom Group

 You can add new custom groups to existing or custom tabs in the Ribbon.

 - In the Customize Ribbon Options dialog box, select the tab you want, then click New Group.

 - Select the New Group and click Rename…